Copyright © All rights reserved. Designed by T Day of DDay Training Ltd.

-The practical test is made up of two parts.
-The first is a reversing exercise and is carried out at the test centre.
+The practical test is made up of two parts: 3a & 3b.
+The first is a reversing exercise and is carried out either at our test centre or at the DVSA test centre.
 The second takes place on public roads and may include driving on motorways, depending on where you take your test.
 You will carry out exercises specific to the type of vehicle you drive.

 The practical test also includes an eco-

 In addition to passing module 3, to obtain your Initial Driver CPC you will also need to pass module 4; a practical test focussing on vehicle safety which was developed with the support and advice of the industry.
 In this ½ hour test when you will be required to demonstrate your knowledge and ability in the areas listed below: